giprocida/Debezium-practical-examples/README.md

 The will properly decode the messages using the schema registry.
 If you alter the structure of the customers table in the database and trigger another change event, a new version of that schema will be available in the schema registry.
 Follow the steps outlined earlier in the documentation for creating consumers to observe the changes.

-To consume data from the `dbmytest1.inventory.geom`, you can simply create a consumer using the kafka-console-consumer tooL
+To consume data from the topic `dbmytest1.inventory.geom`, you can simply create a consumer using the kafka-console-consumer tooL

 ```